|

 bothered.
 UNISON members deal with thousands of calls every day

-array of marketing ploys and often end up unsure who is providing
+bewildering array of marketing ploys and often end up unsure who

-their energy and without a bill for months.
-Others are the victim
+is providing their energy and without a bill for months.
+Others

-been a costly failure.
-To cover up this failure they are promoting
+have been a costly failure.
+To cover up this failure they are

-yet another initiative, BETTA.
-The integrated Scottish electricity
+promoting yet another initiative, BETTA.
+The integrated Scottish

-system has nothing to do with most of the issues identified by ministers.
+electricity system has nothing to do with most of the issues identified

-It is just the latest scapegoat for policy and regulatory failure.
+by ministers.
+It is just the latest scapegoat for policy and regulatory

 For further details see our BETTA